kardasbart/MultiLR/README.md

 # MultiLR
-A method for assigning separate learning rate schedulers to different parameters group in a model.
+A method for assigning separate learning rate schedulers to different parameters groups in a model.

 ## Usage
-Write a lambda function to construct a scheduler for each parameter group.
+Write a lambda function that constructs a scheduler for each parameter group.
 ```
 scheduler = MultiLR(optimizer,
                 [lambda opt: torch.optim.lr_scheduler.StepLR(opt, step_size=10, gamma=0.5),